federicomariamassari/udacity-rsend/projects/p2/p2-go-chase-it.md

 roscore
 ```

-You must have `roscore` running in order for ROS nodes to interact [2].
+You must have `roscore` running in order for ROS nodes to interact.
 This step is recommended even though it can be bypassed if the `roslaunch` command is invoked (as the latter also calls `roscore` under the hood).
 Among the others, `roscore` will start up:

 - The __ROS Master__, which manages and maintains a registry of all active nodes on a system, and allows them to locate one another and communicate via message passing (Topics: Pub/Sub) and through services (Services: request/response);